 Perhaps IRAs’ best known benefit is their tax-advantaged status—this benefit is designed to encourage you to put money away for later.
 The tax advantages of traditional IRAs and Roth IRAs are slightly different.

 Traditional IRAs let you take a tax deduction in the year you contribute as long as you (and your spouse, if you have one) don’t have a retirement plan like a 401(k) plan at work.
-If you or your spouse do have a 401(k) plan at work, you can still deduct at least some of your contribution as long as you earn under $83,000 as a single filer or $136,000 as a married couple filing jointly for 2023 (for 2024, those numbers rise to $87,000 and $143,000 respectively).
+If you or your spouse do have a 401(k) plan at work, you can still deduct at least some of your contribution as long as you earn under $87,000 as a single filer or $143,000 as a married couple filing jointly in 2024.
 If your income is above the IRS limits and you’re covered by a retirement plan at work, you can’t deduct any part of your contributions (but you can, of course, still contribute).
-Regardless of whether or not your contributions were tax-deductible, when you take qualified distributions in retirement, those distributions are taxed like regular income.
+As a rule of thumb, traditional IRA distributions are taxed like regular income when you take qualified distributions in retirement.
+But if you make non-deductible contributions to a traditional IRA, you can file IRS Form 8606 to report them, and then you won’t be taxed on that portion of your distributions in retirement.

-With Roth IRAs, you don’t get a tax break in the year you contribute, but any growth and distributions in retirement that meet the IRS’s rules (also called “qualified distributions’) will be tax-free.
+With Roth IRAs, you don’t get a tax break in the year you contribute, but any growth and distributions in retirement that meet the IRS’s rules (also called “qualified distributions”) will be tax-free.
 However, not everyone is eligible to contribute directly to a Roth IRA.
-In 2023, you can’t contribute to a Roth IRA directly if you earn $153,000 or more as a single filer or $228,000 or more as a married couple filing jointly (those numbers rise to $161,000 and $240,000 respectively in 2024).
+In 2024, you can’t contribute to a Roth IRA directly if you earn $161,000 or more as a single filer or $240,000 or more as a married couple filing jointly.
 There’s a way around this.
 You can complete what’s known as a “backdoor Roth,” where you make a non-deductible contribution to a traditional IRA for the purpose of converting it to a Roth IRA.
 Wealthfront automates this process so it takes just a few clicks.
 Once you’ve completed the conversion, you get the same tax benefits you’d get if you contributed to a Roth IRA directly.

 IRAs have more investment options than 401(k) plans